Rolled Pork Shoulder

 £ 13.45 – £ 47.08

 Ask most butchers what their favourite joints of meat are: We can almost guarantee that it will never be the prime cuts.
-Just about every butcher we know would either choose the shoulder or the belly of pork as their favourite.
+Just about every butcher we know would choose the Rolled Pork Shoulder as their favourite.
 What hardworking joints of meat lack in quick-cooking tenderness, they more than make up for in flavour once cooked properly.

-While we would always encourage you to cook your meat on the bone, we do understand that this does make the meat a bit of a beast to carve sometimes, so we also sell as a matter of course boned and rolled Shoulder of Pork – of course it is outdoor bred and free-range!
+While we would always encourage you to cook your meat on the bone, we do understand that this does make the meat a bit of a beast to carve sometimes, so we also sell as a matter of course boned and Rolled Pork Shoulder – of course it is outdoor bred and free-range!

-The Shoulder of Pork contains many of the harder working muscles on the pig, used to propel the animal on its foraging missions, as well as digging roots and other underground deliciousness.
+The Pork Shoulder contains many of the harder working muscles on the pig, used to propel the animal on its foraging missions, as well as digging roots and other underground deliciousness.

 The meat and the muscles have a thick layer of fat over well marbled connective tissues.
 Our outdoor-bred free ranging pigs take almost twice as long as commercially reared animals to mature for the table, hugely improving the flavour of the meat.
 You end up with THE MOST delicious crackling and luscious, sweet, meltingly tender meat.
 Anything proper tasty takes time – to paraphrase the motto of the Slow Food Movement!
 By the same token, anything worth eating is also very much worth waiting for.